rexmortus/rexmortus.github.io/_posts/2015-10-23-emotional-intelligence-good-for-men-good-for-everyone.markdown

 In a sense, developing Trust is simple.
 We exchange information and meaning with another person and when enough of it (plus goodwill) builds up, we cross a threshold: Trust arises, and communication takes on the character of ease and fidelity.
 We access more and deeper information as our pool of shared meaning increases.

 While simple in theory, in practice it means making countless practical decisions about what to do, think and say, all of which require our Emotional Intelligence.
 When we live in a society that says men should not be in touch with their emotions or discuss their feelings, we are inviting danger to our doorstep.
-Where men do not learn to manage their emotions, we see soaring rates of domestic violence, for example.
-Australia is a horrifying example: 1 in 4 women have experienced domestic violence at the hands of a male partner.
+Where men do not learn to manage their emotions, we see soaring rates of domestic violence.
+Australia is a disturbing example: 1 in 4 women have experienced domestic violence at the hands of a male partner.
 Unsurprisingly, when it comes to social and emotional support, male-to-male networks have long been operating at below capacity.
-Until men decide that enough is enough and get serious about developing Emotional Intelligence as a daily objective, individuals and society will continue to suffer through all kinds of horrifying problems.
+Until men decide that enough is enough and get serious about developing Emotional Intelligence as a daily objective, individuals and society will continue to suffer through all manner of horrifying problems.

 Fast forward to today, I find it astonishing that men aren't doing more to develop their Emotional Intelligence.
-In the rapidly shifting cultural and technological landscape of the early Information Age, communications skills are more important than ever.
-We'd be doing everyone a big favor by studying up.
+In the rapidly shifting cultural and technological landscape of the early Information Age, Communications skills are more important than ever.
+We'd be doing everyone a big favor by studying and leveling up.

 - What is Emotional Intelligence?